 - Units make application for long-term camps on or off council sites.
-Secure tour plans. - Units go winter camping and hold other outdoor events. - Unit makes arrangements for Order of the Arrow elections. - Stress patrols and emphasize the idea of the patrol going to Boy Scout summer camp. - Summer camp plans presented at troop and crew court of honor or parents' night. - Cub Scout packs schedule day camp and resident camp promotion teams to visit.
+Secure tour plans. - Units go winter camping and hold other outdoor events. - Unit makes arrangements for Order of the Arrow elections. - Stress patrols and emphasize the idea of the patrol going to Scout summer camp. - Summer camp plans presented at troop and crew court of honor, ship bridge of honor, or parents' night. - Cub Scout packs schedule day camp and resident camp promotion teams to visit.